-- 6.1 If the Monitoring Officer decides that a complaint merits formal investigation, he/she will appoint an Investigating Officer, who may be another officer of the council, an officer of another local authority or an external investigator.
-The Investigating Officer will, subject to any direction from the Monitoring Officer, have discretion as to how the investigation is carried out. - 6.2 The Investigating Officer will ask the complainant and the Member to provide their explanation of events, and will identify what documents he/she needs to see and whom he/she needs to interview.
-In exceptional cases, it may be appropriate to keep the identity of the complainant, witnesses, or key documents confidential where disclosure might prejudice the investigation. - 6.3 The Investigating Officer will produce a draft report and send copies, in confidence, to the complainant and subject member, to give both an opportunity to identify any matter in the report which they feel requires more consideration. - 6.4 Having received and taken account of any comments on the draft report, the Investigating Officer will send his/her final report to the Monitoring Officer.
-If the Monitoring Officer is not satisfied that the investigation has been conducted properly or that aspects of the report require revision or clarification, he/she may ask the Investigating Officer to reconsider his/her report.
+6.1 If the Monitoring Officer has applied the tests outlined above in para 5.5 above and has additionally considered all available options for informal resolution (paras 5.6 and 5.8) and nonetheless decides that a complaint merits formal investigation, they he/she will appoint an Investigating Officer.
+The Investigating Officer, who mmay be another officer of the council, an officer of another local authority or an external investigator.
+The Investigating Officer will, subject to any direction from the Monitoring Officer, have discretion as to how the investigation is carried out.

+- 6.2 The Investigating Officer will ask the complainant and the Member to provide their detailed explanation of events, and will identify what documents he/she needs to see and whom he/she needs to interview.
+In exceptional cases, it may be appropriate to keep the identity of the complainant, witnesses, or key documents confidential where disclosure might prejudice the investigation. - 6.3 The Investigating Officer will produce a draft report and send copies, in confidence, to the complainant and subject member, to give both an opportunity to identify any matter in the report which they feel requires more consideration. - 6.4 Having received and taken account of any comments on the draft report, the Investigating Officer will send his/hertheir final report to the Monitoring Officer.
+If the Monitoring Officer is not satisfied that the investigation has been conducted properly or that aspects of the report require revision or clarification, he/shethey may ask the Investigating Officer to reconsider their his/her-report. - 6.5 Copies of the final report will be sent to the complainant and to the member concerned. - 6.6 During the investigative process, the Investigation Officer will keep the Monitoring Officer informed regarding progress.
+At any point during the investigation process, the Monitoring Officer may review the complaint against the tests in para 5.5, halting the investigation if necessary to actively consider options for resolving matters informally pursuant to paras 5.6 and 5.7.

-- 6.5 Copies of the final report will be sent to the complainant and the member concerned. - 6.6 At any point during the investigation, the Monitoring Officer may consult the parties as to whether they would accept an informal settlement rather than continue with the formal investigation.
-Having regard to the wishes of the parties and the views of the Independent Person, the Monitoring Officer may halt the investigation and seek to resolve the matter informally.
-Should that course of action prove unsuccessful, the formal investigation would normally be resumed.
-However the Monitoring Officer retains the discretion to resolve matters informally having consulted with the parties as well as with one of the Independent Persons where s/he considers that doing so to be in the public interest.
+6.66.7 If informal resolution is contemplated, then the Monitoring Officer will may consult the parties on their views as an alternative to continuing as to whether they would accept an informal settlement rather than continue with the formal investigation.
+The process of consultation will involve offering the complainant and subject member the opportunity to make representations, which will be taken into account by the Monitoring Officer when making their decision.
+Having had regard to the wishes of the parties and the views of the Independent Person, tThe Monitoring Officer may at any point halt the investigation in order to and seek to resolve the matter informally.
+While resuming the Should that course of action prove unsuccessful, the formal investigation (if one is already underway) would remain an option in such a situation, would normally be resumed.
+However the Monitoring Officer retains the discretion to resolve matters informally where they consider that an informal resolution is proportionate and necessary in the public interest having first consulted with the parties as well as with one of the Independent Persons where s/he considers that doing so to be in the public interest.
+Where a matter is determined by informal resolution after it has been referred for formal investigation, then reasons will be provided to the parties when they are notified of that outcome.